Want to make cornbread but don’t have buttermilk? This cornbread recipe without buttermilk is your answer!

 What better way to start than to start with an old fashioned southern cornbread recipe?

-This easy recipe is best served with real butter and honey or even a drizzle of blackstrap molasses.
+This easy recipe is best served with homemade butter and honey or even a drizzle of blackstrap molasses.

 It makes a perfect side dish for a bowl of soup or meaty chili, too.